-This time of year many small business owners are looking for additional tax deductions.
-One of the best deductions is funding a retirement plan.
-Beyond any tax deduction you are saving for your retirement.
+One of the best tax deductions for a small business owner is funding a retirement plan.
+Beyond any tax deduction you are saving for your own retirement.
 As a fellow small business person, I know how hard you work.
 You deserve a comfortable retirement.
-Two popular plans are the SEP-IRA and Solo 401(k).
+If you don’t plan for your own retirement who will?
+Two popular small business retirement plans are the SEP-IRA and Solo 401(k).

 Note the Solo 401(k) is also referred to as an Individual 401(k).